cristicmf/dao/README.md

 NOTE: Not yet uploaded.
 Some cleanup left.

 The dao-databases component has a number of database contracts ready to be used.

+## DAO framework?

+Yes, this is a framework for DAOs.
+Decenralized Autonomous Organizations.

+One could argue that it isn't an actual DAO framework, because if there are administrator accounts then the organization is not really autonomous.
+This is correct, but it is *possible* to create autonomous systems, or those that are "somewhat autonomous" (through the use of voting and other mechanisms).

+It really works like Ethereum contracts.
+Ethereum contracts are often called smart-contracts even though they don't have to be smart, and they don't have to be [legal] contracts; the Ethereum protocol can't be used to check if that is indeed what they are.
+Similarly, the DAO framework lets you create DAOs, but they don't have to be distributed, autonomous, or organizations.
+You can create a fully managed single user system and deploy it on an offline block-chain node, nothing in this framework will prevent you from doing that, but if you want to create a DAO you can do that too.